-Staff are allowed to bring their personal phones to school for their own use, but will limit such use to non-contact time when students are not present.
+Staff are allowed to bring their personal phones to school for their own use but will limit such use to non-contact time when students are not present.

 Staff will not take pictures or recordings of students on their personal phones or cameras.
+For school trips and things like Enterprise and Activities Day we will take pictures or videos of students using the school cameras or school phone.